• Skip to primary navigation

 uncooked seafood in large saute pan

-It’s important to note the cooking time will vary depending on the seafood you’ve chosen and its size, so you’ll need to let the mussels and clams give you the cue to let you know they’re finished cooking.
+It’s important to note that the cooking time will vary depending on the seafood you’ve chosen and its size, so you’ll need to let the mussels and clams give you the cue to let you know they’re finished cooking.

 Chef Tips